LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-HelloWorld.md

 <img src="img/ConvoBuilder/helloWorldFullTest.png" style="width:400px">

-This concludes your first bot/automation created with the Conversation Builder.
-Next, you will learn about Intents.

 ### Advanced Pattern Matching

 Patterns are exact and precise.
 Right now, the Welcome and Goodbye dialogs only match the exact words that are in the pattern fields.
 For example, say "hello, how are you?" in the Messaging Client test area.
 You will notice that the Welcome dialog does not work because it only matches "hello" exactly.

 #### Improved Goodbye Dialog